Definition

 Refurbishment Survey (Type 2)

 A fully intrusive asbestos survey required before any refurbishment or renovation work.
-This survey is used to locate and describe all asbestos-containing materials in the area where the work will take place.
-The survey is intrusive and involves destructive inspection to access areas not visible in a management survey.
+It locates and describes all ACMs in the area being refurbished, using destructive inspection to reach spaces that a management survey cannot access.
 All ACMs must be removed before refurbishment work begins.

 Demolition Survey (Type 3)